vdespa/automation-with-postman-course/course-notes.md

 - runs are executed on the Postman Cloud
 - no need to keep Postman open or your computer on during the run
-- excellent tool for API monitoring after deployment, ensuring it continues to function as expected.
+- an excellent tool for API monitoring after deployment, ensuring it continues to function as expected.
 - variable issues: if a variable isn't being resolved during the run, ensure that the variable has been correctly defined in the selected environment.
 - best suited for APIs that are publicly accessible.
 - limited use for pre-production environments which are typically not publicly accessible.